mistersingh179/bw-dashboard/README.md

 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Pending backlog
+- in fake dev ad text put name of brand & use its description.

 ## Pending – Next Up
 - build front-end script
+- create settings for all users

 ## Pending Tasks
 - build dashboard api & pages